-Coast Guard searching for man missing from cruise ship
+Coast Guard searching for man missing from cruise ship near Alaska

-JUNEAU, Alaska (AP) — The U.S. Coast Guard was searching for a man who was reported missing from a cruise ship late Monday near Juneau and believed to have gone overboard.
+JUNEAU, Alaska — The U.S. Coast Guard was searching for a man who was reported missing from a cruise ship late Monday near Juneau and believed to have gone overboard.

-A statement from Holland America Line Tuesday said the man was a crew member on the vessel Koningsdam and reported missing shortly after the ship had left Juneau.
+A statement from Holland America Line on Tuesday said the man was a crew member on the vessel Koningsdam and reported missing shortly after the ship had left Juneau.

 “A review of closed-circuit TV footage indicated the man likely went overboard intentionally,” the statement said.